NecessarySwimmer/NecessarySwimmer/README.md

 -  I’m interested in aerospace engineering electric vehicles
 -  I’m currently learning python and matlab
 -  I’m looking to collaborate on aerospace mechanics and drag testing.
--  How to reach me trinoahpitt@gmail.com
+-  reach me at noahpittman@utexas.edu

 <!---
 NecessarySwimmer/NecessarySwimmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.